agualde/Shopping-Cart/README.md

 rails db:seed

-- In the .env file set my Stripe payments test environment keys
+- In the .env file set Stripe payments test environment keys

-STRIPE_PUBLISHABLE_KEY=pk_test_51Kub5XDmYbwwcoNDTYG1GJynktp6LEN3kuajUhpgMv7aAeHnazc4pYQKM7BUDWYouNv8v0cfaUtpObMKo6W1It5600SLTCQ6lN
-STRIPE_SECRET_KEY=sk_test_51Kub5XDmYbwwcoNDo8gzcSS2VbqigoeIJAqynLCnPyCdC9M5PxV3fFc6UzpyjdWGhmupakzbGbl2cg50sLGqsYuW00jEjHyZ7e

 ****************\*\*\*****************YOU ARE NOW READY TO TEST OUT THE PROGRAM****************\*\*\*****************